 A public campaign that tackles racial stereotypes and brings together isolated experiences by asking people to #lookcloser -

-In Summer 2016 intern class at APCO Worldwide was asked to develop a CSR program on the topic “Race in America”.
+As a design intern at APCO Worldwide during Summer 2016, I develop a CSR program on the topic “Race in America” with a team of four.
 At a time when discussion and communication are much needed to bridge gaps between communities, Americans shy away from discussing race head-on.
 Based on the mission to encourage cross-group discussions, we came up with three creative output around the theme #lookcloser: a pop-up discussion booth, a social media campaign and a series of posters.
-The project was selected by APCO NYC for client use.
+The project was selected by APCO NYC for internal use.

 At the discussion booth, the front wall will be covered by pieces of coloured stickers (with the back side on) that have questions on them.
 The colours represent different skin tones and therefore different experiences, and the questions are closely related with an individual’s racial identity.
 Participants can pull out these stickers, and the message on the wall “#LookCloser” will be revealed.